All Episodes

 Yeah, go ahead.

-Congress if I have I have clients that have greatly benefited from certain provisions in the tax code that happen to apply to their businesses.
+Congress, I have clients that have greatly benefited from certain provisions in the tax code that happen to apply to their businesses.

-And in exchange for that, obviously, what they get, uh what the politicians get, the congressmen, the senators get, are campaign contributions.
+And in exchange for that, obviously, what they get, what the politicians get, the congressmen, the senators get, are campaign contributions.

-So the tax code is really used to to keep the existing infrastructure in power.
+So the tax code is really used to keep the existing infrastructure in power.

-And without without the tax code, well, you couldn't do away with the IRS because somebody has to count the receipts that come in.
+This is the most egregious, and without the tax code, well, you couldn't do away with the IRS because somebody has to count the receipts that come in.

 You certainly could get rid of 90% of it.

-Yeah, and you're and you're absolutely right.
+Yeah, and you're absolutely right.

-And uh Tim, I mean, as you know, these are sort of philosophical arguments that people uh people have had for many years that if you have a consumption tax, uh, so that uh everybody goes into a store and buys a Mars bar.
+And Tim, I mean, as you know, these are sort of philosophical arguments that people have had for many years, that if you have a consumption tax, so that everybody goes into a store and buys a Mars bar, they pay tax, they pay a couple of cents tax when they buy the Mars bar.

-That doesn't involve the government of the United States asking you a whole bunch of questions about how many dependents you have and whether you have child care for your dependents, and whether you're involved in any further education that you can offset, and whether you've got health care expenses on this and all the rest of it.
+That doesn't involve the government of the United States asking you a whole bunch of questions about how many dependents you have and whether you have childcare for your dependents and whether you're involved in any further education that you can offset and whether you've got health care expenses on this and all the rest of it.

-And people go, uh twenty percent.
+And people go, 20%.

 And he's absolutely right on that.